Sounds of Silence

 Silence is defined by the absence of sound.
 The search for a place where stillness may be experienced, however, becomes difficult: stillness is holding sway only in outer space – yet even there the astronaut is hearing his own breaths.

 What then, is silence?
 Does it exist at all?
 The temporary exhibition ’Sounds of Silence’ addresses these questions.
-It is on from November 9, 2018 to July 7, 2019 at the Museum of Communication in Bern (Switzerland).
+It was on from November 9, 2018 to July 7, 2019 at the Museum of Communication in Bern (Switzerland).

 Silence is one of the most elementary and most sensual experiences man is able to undergo.
-Anyone who was ever sat in a completely sound-proofed room knows about the brute power inherent in silence.
+Anyone who has ever sat in a completely sound-proofed room knows about the brute power inherent in silence.
 Contrary to the widely-held belief that silence has initially become a rare commodity in today’s hectic and stressful times, a desire and the conscious quest for silence can be traced way back in a historical context from a number of sources.

 Silence is subjective: While the quiet ticking of a wall clock may serve as a soothing sleeping aid to someone, it may rob somebody else of his sleep all night long.